 Individual Student Advanced Chemistry Lesson Plans [2nd Ed.] at Co-op page

-There are three co-op schedules for Exploring Creation with Chemistry, Second Edition.
+... at Co-op, Exploring Creation With Chemistry 2nd Edition Schedules.
 There are no 1st edition co-op schedules.

 Table of Contents (TOC) with wide margins

-See co-op schedulesif you are really desperate for a daily schedule, see Apologia Daily Lesson Plans
+if you are very desperate for a daily schedule, please see Apologia Daily Lesson Plans at CBD.

 Edition One Bookmarks & Checklist

 I hope that this is not confusing.
-I did the schedule this way because this book has a lot of math and I did not want to tell a student that they had to do certain pages on certain days.
+I made our schedule this way because this book has a lot of math and I did not want to tell a student that they had to do certain pages on certain days.
 I didn't want to add to any possible frustration that a student might experience if they felt like they were "behind" with the schedule.

 Addendum: Checklist for Multimedia Companion CD